ElenaMikhaleva/QA_Phonebook/docs/STD.md

 ## Log in API

 ### API-TS8	Log in with valid data - Positive
-API-LOG-ALL-P-001	Log in with registered Email and correct Password
+API-LOG-ALL-P-001	Log in with registered Email
 ### API-TS9	Log in with wrong Email - Negative
 API-LOG-EML-N-001	Log in with unregistered Email
 API-LOG-EML-N-002	Log in with empty Email